-Care-group-based Health Building Notes will provide information about a specific care group or pathway but will cross-refer to Health Building Notes on generic (clinical) activities or support systems as appropriate.
+Care-group-based Health Building Notes provide information about a specific care group or pathway but cross-refer to Health Building Notes on generic (clinical) activities or support systems as appropriate.

-Core subjects will be subdivided into specific topics and classified by a two-digit suffix (-01, -02 etc), and may be further subdivided into Supplements A, B etc.
+Core subjects are subdivided into specific topics and classified by a two-digit suffix (-01, -02 etc), and may be further subdivided into Supplements A, B etc.